The shell layer takes

 the amount of down in the garment too.
 A small amount of

 the highest quality down won't necessarily be warmer

-than a larger amount of slightly lower quality down.
+than a larger amount of the next grade down.

 Waterproof shell jackets

 and bounds in recent years due to the development of new

 are now breathable.
 Old fashioned coated nylon is now only

 found in the cheapest of garments and is to be avoided.

 that being waterproof no longer means that the inside of